shaikhmoin250/Dimension3/README.md

 the console and displays a toast notification.
 Local storage operations in the core services are wrapped in `try/catch` blocks so the app can recover from corrupt data or quota failures.

+### Language support

+Users can switch between countries (currently US and FR) from the navbar.
+The `LanguageService` loads translation files from `src/assets/i18n` and exposes a `translate` pipe so templates automatically update when the country changes.
+To add a new language, create a JSON file under `src/assets/i18n` and map the country code in `LanguageService.countryToLang()`.